overdodactyl/ShadowFox/README.md

 ## Installation and Updating

 A cross-platform installer/uninstaller/updater is maintained in the [shadowfox-updater](https://github.com/SrKomodo/shadowfox-updater) repository.
-Latest versions can be found in the [releases](https://github.com/SrKomodo/shadowfox-updater/releases) section, or via `Homebrew` and `AUR`.
+Latest versions can be found in the [releases](https://github.com/SrKomodo/shadowfox-updater/releases) section, or via `Homebrew`, `MacPorts`, and `AUR`.
 Please see the [README](https://github.com/SrKomodo/shadowfox-updater/blob/master/README.md) file for details on how to use the updater (GUI and CLI options available) and solutions to common problems.

 ## Customization